Y-Roman/Drone/README.md

 ```

 ## Nodes
-`Src` include the following packages.
+Below are the following Nodes:
 ### Offboard_pkg

 Offboard_pkg publishes and subscribes the following topics.